thomasclarke1969/documentation/websdk/tutorials/conversations.md

 }
 ```

-Once `conversationQuery` has completed connecting to the server and downloading the user's Conversations, it will invoke this `change` event handler which you put into your `initializeQueries` function:
+Once `conversationQuery` has completed connecting to the server and downloading the user's Conversations, it will invoke this `change` event handler which you should now put into your `initializeQueries` function:

 ```javascript
 conversationQuery.on('change', function() {